St. John's (NY) vs. Michigan: Odds, spread, over/under - November 13

 St. John's (NY) vs. Michigan Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available at different sportsbooks.
+Check out the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite